julik/sylens_matchbox/README.markdown

 You will need to rerun the installer everytime you install an update for your IFFS applications (since every new install creates a new `matchbox` directory)

+## Dealing with non-square pixels (anamorphic footage)

+SyLens deals with anamorphic plates correctly if you correctly configure the pixel aspect ratio in your node output / clip metadata.

 ## Dealing with overscan when removing distortion

-On the right of the matchbox UI you have the *Input size* parameters.
-Set them *manually* to the pixel dimensions of the plate you feed to the shader.
-It's supposed to be autodetected but due to a nasty bug in the software you have to enter it by hand.

 When you are undistorting images it sometimes produces oversize images.
 By default the overflow pixels will be simply cropped away, however if you expand the **Canvas Resolution** of your shader, you will see that the output